Getting started with Adopt

 How can I execute a digital adoption strategy within my organization?

-To drive digital transformation, you should go beyond just deploying quality in-app guides to users—you should impact employee experience and, as a result, drive organizational productivity and efficiency.
+To drive digital transformation, go beyond simply deploying quality in-app guides to users—aim to impact employee experience and, as a result, drive organizational productivity and efficiency.

-Follow the Executing a digital adoption strategy documentation to successfully combine powerful digital adoption capabilities from Adopt with the comprehensive analytics of Digital Employee Experience (DEX)—Nexthink Infinity.
+Follow the Executing a digital adoption strategy documentation to successfully combine powerful digital adoption capabilities from Adopt with the comprehensive analytics of Digital Employee Experience (DEX) in Nexthink Infinity.

 Granting permissions for Adopt